The best Amazon Prime Day gaming monitor deals

-The Amazon Prime Day deals have kicked off in earnest now and you can find some fantastic gaming monitor deals right now.
-Whether you're after a solid second screen for that home office setup, an expansive ultrawide for your sim rig, or a gorgeous 4K IPS display, everything is on offer today.
+The Amazon Prime Day deals continue to ebb and flow, and within that raging sea of capitalism lies a few good Prime Day gaming monitor deals.
+But fear not, we'll be here all week to help you can find some fantastic gaming monitor deals.
+Whether you're after a solid second screen for that home office setup, an expansive ultrawide for your sim rig, or a gorgeous 4K IPS display, we're keeping watch over the high-end and affordable screens that deserve your eyeballs.

 The best gaming monitors should last through several iterations of your PC setup, and can last you up to ten years of happy gaming.
 So it's always worth spending decent money on a primary display; your eyes will thank you.
 But if you're just trying to bag a decent second screen you don't have to pay a fortune, and there are some fantastic ~$100 options available today.

-That doesn't mean some terrible TN screen that fades to grey as soon as you turn the light on, these are 1080p IPS panels on display here.
+That doesn't mean some terrible TN screen that fades to grey as soon as you turn the light on, these are 1080p IPS panels on display.
 And they'll make a great addition to your setup.

 But if you do want to spend big then it's worth remembering that monitor technology doesn't date like Prime Day's best gaming laptop deals can.
 A great 1440p gaming monitor from three years ago will likely still be a great 1440p gaming monitor today.
 And tomorrow, and three years from now too.